ImAKappa/zasta/README.md

 -----

-Gen-Z conversation generator.
+Gen-Z phrase generator.
 The perfect tool for people who want to fit in with their fellow kids.

+> For educational purposes only

 **Table of Contents**